mmC-Cmm/Rainfall-Erosivity-Estimation/paper/paper.md

 # Summary

 Rainfall erosivity is a key parameter in the Universal Soil Loss Equation (USLE), used to predict soil erosion caused by water.
-It was developed to quantify the combined effects of rainfall and runoff on soil loss [@Wischmeier & Smith:1978].
+It was developed to quantify the combined effects of rainfall and runoff on soil loss [@Wischmeier&Smith:1978].

 In this study, rainfall erosivity was computed using the kinetic energy equation based on 5-minute interval rainfall records.
 Python functions developed in this project are designed to estimate rainfall erosivity from individual storm events.
 The description of the functions is below: